Topological constraints on self-organisation in locally interacting systems: Introduction

 \section{Introduction}

 Self-organisation is a fascinating phenomenon observed across diverse systems in nature and technology.
 In biology, self-organisation of complex structures and functions, from subcellular machinery to multicellular morphogenesis, requires alignment of parts in order to navigate a problem space toward specific adaptive ends \cite{couzin2007collective, watson2011optimization, levin2019computational, kriegman2020scalable, watson2022design, baluvska2023cellular, miller2023revised}.
-Dynamics of this form can be viewed as a sort of autopoietic cognition, raising interesting questions about how self-organising systems navigate through configuration space given some target morphology \cite{stone1997spirit, deisboeck2009collective, abzhanov2017old, reber2021cognition, lyon2021reframing, levin2022technological, pio2023scaling, mathews2023cellular, levin2023bioelectric, levincollective, lagasse2023future}.
+Dynamics of this form can be viewed as a sort of autopoietic cognition, raising interesting questions about how self-organising systems navigate through configuration space given some target morphology \cite{stone1997spirit, deisboeck2009collective, abzhanov2017old, reber2021cognition, lyon2021reframing, levin2022technological, pio2023scaling, mathews2023cellular, levin2023bioelectric, levincollective, lagasse2023future, zhang2025classical}.
 More recently, current approaches to machine learning have involved physics-inspired models such as the Hopfield network \cite{hopfield1982neural,krotov2016dense,demircigil2017model} and spin glasses \cite{castellani2005spin}, and energy-based \cite{ranzato2006efficient} or diffusion models \cite{yang2023diffusion}.
 In these systems, in order to maintain a pattern out of equilibrium or produce sensible data over long time spans, there must exist a `condensed' phase with long-range order.
-Whilst some systems---like those prevalent in biology---demonstrate remarkable abilities to organise at large-scales, other systems that also exhibit some degree of collective intelligence---such as natural language models---have much more limited capabilities.
+Whilst some systems---like those prevalent in biology---demonstrate remarkable abilities to organise at large-scales, other systems that also exhibit some degree of collective intelligence---such as natural language models---have much more limited capabilities \cite{khandelwal-etal-2018-sharp, sun-etal-2021-long, zhao2021calibrate, malkin-etal-2022-coherence, kwa2025measuring}.
 Despite this, spin systems have also been used to model cellular morphogenesis \cite{graner1992simulation, chaturvedi2005multiscale, torquato2011toward, szabo2013cellular, weber2016cellular}, suggesting the difference goes beyond the substrate of intelligence considered.
-In this paper we are interested in placing explicit thermodynamic bounds on the probability of some example systems occupying such a phase, with applications to estimating their capability to self-organise.
-In particular, this paper is motivated by the following question: what is the functional distinction between simple language models and multicellular organisms, and can generative AI harness that property to achieve long-range order?
+This paper is motivated by the following question: what is the functional distinction between simple language models and multicellular organisms, and can generative AI harness that property to achieve long-range order?
+In particular, we are interested in placing explicit thermodynamic bounds on the probability of some example systems occupying such a phase, with applications to estimating their capability to self-organise.